 Yes they do.
 The law puts a lot of emphasis on the fact the judge has to instruct the jury to listen carefully to the covert recording, and form their own opinion as to its content.

 Unfortunately phonetic science has shown this is an unrealistic instruction.
-Watch this 90sec video to see why.
-(WARNING: Most people find it mind-boggling.)
+Here’s the video that explains why – it’s worth watching again.

 Wow that’s amazing!